-Achieved an overall ROAS of 5.36 on Google Shopping since working together
+Overall ROAS on Google Shopping since working together.

-175% increase in the Total Revenue generated to date as a result of increased efficiencies in Paid Advertising
+Increase in the Total Revenue generated to date as a result of increased efficiencies in Paid Advertising.

-Drove an average ROAS of 5.45 across Facebook and Instagram over a 3 month period
+Average ROAS across Facebook and Instagram over a 3 month period.

 The House Outfit is an online eCommerce store that sells modern wall prints, frames, and home decor.
 Their items are distinctive to the brand, making them one-of-a-kind, especially in terms of prints.
 When The House Outfit joined us, they had seen incredible sales during the lockdown period and wanted this to continue.